 - (15) Repealed effective July 1, 1987.

 - (16) Repealed effective July 1, 1987.

 - (17) Repealed effective July 1, 1987.

 - (18) Repealed effective July 1, 1987.

-- (18a) The applicant shall demonstrate the expected effects of the proposed services on competition in the proposed service area, including how any enhanced competition will have a positive impact upon the cost effectiveness, quality, and access to the services proposed; and in the case of applications for services where competition between providers will not have a favorable impact on cost-effectiveness, quality, and access to the services

-proposed, the applicant shall demonstrate that its application is for a service on which competition will not have a favorable impact.
+- (18a) The applicant shall demonstrate the expected effects of the proposed services on competition in the proposed service area, including how any enhanced competition will have a positive impact upon the cost effectiveness, quality, and access to the services proposed; and in the case of applications for services where competition between providers will not have a favorable impact on cost-effectiveness, quality, and access to the services proposed, the applicant shall demonstrate that its application is for a service on which competition will not have a favorable impact.

-The applicants propose to add six dialysis stations, pursuant to the facility need methodology, to the existing SKC facility for a total of 45 certified dialysis stations upon project completion.
+The applicants propose to add two dialysis stations, pursuant to the facility need methodology, for a total of 47 dialysis stations at the existing SKC facility upon completion of this project and Project ID #G-11468-18 (add six stations for a total of 45).